-A combined maximum of 12 Smoke Alarms and/or Heat Alarms may be wired together such that when one unit senses fire all other units sound a warning - (see Table 1 for the alarms with hardwired interconnect option).
+A combined maximum of 12 Smoke Alarms and/or Heat Alarms may be wired together such that when one Alarm senses fire all other Alarms sound a warning - (see Table 1 for the Smoke Alarms with the hardwired interconnect option).
 This helps ensure the alarm will be heard throughout the property.

-Do not connect to any other device as it may damage the unit or affect performance.
+Do not connect to any other device as it may damage the Alarm or affect performance.